tlswg/tls-pake/draft-ietf-tls-pake.md

 ## Server Behavior

-A server that receives a `pake` extension examines its contents to determine if it is well-formed.
-In particular, if the list of PAKEShare values is not sorted in monotonically increasing order by PAKEScheme values, or if there are duplicate PAKEScheme entries in this list, the server aborts the handshake with an "illegal_parameter" alert.

-If the list of PAKEShare values is well-formed, the server then scans the list of PAKEShare values to determine if there is one corresponding to a server supported PAKEScheme.
-If the server does not support any of the offered PAKESchemes in the client PAKEShares then the server MUST abort the protocol with an "illegal_parameter" alert.
+A server that receives one or more PAKE extensions examines their contents to determine if they are well-formed.
+If multiple PAKE extensions are sent by the client, the server MUST pick its most preferred extension.
+The server SHOULD NOT inspect the contents of the extension (e.g. client or server identity values) before choosing which PAKE extension to use for authentication.
+Choosing based on client identities presented in different PAKE extensions may lead to enumeration attacks.

-If the server has a PAKEScheme in common with the client then the server uses the client_identity and server_identity alongside its local database of PAKE registration information to determine if the request corresponds to a legitimate client registration record.
+If the server supports one of the PAKE extensions sent by the client then the server uses the client_identity and server_identity sent in the first message alongside its local database of PAKE registration information to determine if the request corresponds to a legitimate client registration record.
 If one does not exist, the server MAY simulate a PAKE response as described in {{simulation}}.
 Simulating a response prevents client enumeration attacks on the server's PAKE database; see {{security}}.

-If there exists a valid PAKE registration, the server indicates its selection by including a `pake` extension in its ServerHello.
-The content of this extension is a `PAKEServerHello` value, specifying the PAKE the server has selected, and the server's first message in the PAKE protocol.
+If there exists a valid PAKE registration, the server indicates its selection by including a matching PAKE extension in its ServerHello.
+The content of this extension is a `PAKEServerHello` value including the server's first message in the PAKE protocol.
 The format of this structure is as follows:

 ~~~~~
 struct {
-    PAKEShare server_share;
+    opaque    pake_message<1..2^16-1>;
 } PAKEServerHello;
 ~~~~~

-The server_share value of this structure is a `PAKEShare`, which echoes back the PAKE algorithm chosen and the server's PAKE message generated in response to the client's PAKE message.

 If a server uses PAKE authentication, then it MUST NOT send an extension of type `pre_shared_key`, or `early_data`.